74Thirsty/gnoman2.0/docs/user-guide.md

 ## 7. Troubleshooting

-- **Keyring errors in the browser preview:** Launch the Electron shell (`npm run dev:electron`) so the preload bridge can expose `window.safevault`.
+- **Keyring errors in the browser preview:** Launch the Electron shell (`npm run dev:electron`) so the preload bridge can expose `window.gnoman`.
 The browser-only renderer cannot access the keyring IPC.
 - **`better-sqlite3` install failures:** Install the required native toolchain (Xcode Command Line Tools on macOS, `build-essential` and `python3` on Debian/Ubuntu, or Windows Build Tools) and reinstall dependencies.